ItsMonarch04/crash-course/README.md

-**[Open the theater →](https://itsmonarch04.github.io/crash-course/)** The same WebAssembly engine runs in your browser: resize the cluster, kill the leader, step the timeline, inject faults, and share the resulting run as a URL.
+**[Open the theater →](https://itsmonarch04.github.io/crash-course/)** The same WebAssembly engine runs in your browser: resize the cluster, kill the leader, step the timeline, inject faults and share the resulting run as a URL.
 No toolchain required.

 ## Try the current workspace